What happens to an ISA when someone dies

 Stocks and shares ISAs when someone dies

 The same tax wrapper rules apply: for deaths on or after 6 April 2018, the account becomes a continuing ISA and retains its tax-free status during administration.
+The practical implications for a stocks and shares ISA are more complex than for cash, because the underlying investments need to be dealt with.

 1. Sell the investments and pay the proceeds into the estate – the provider liquidates the holdings and transfers the cash